flipped-learning-framework/data/README.md

 Due to privacy concerns, we have removed all personal infomartion such as user ID and username.

-## Data for the unfolded RNN model:
+## Data for the evaluation of the unfolded RNN model:

 Files: evaluation data of 2019.csv and evaluation data of 2020.csv